kubeflow/kubeflow/README.ksonnet.md

 ### Serve a model

-We treat each deployed model as a [component app](https://ksonnet.io/docs/tutorial#2-generate-and-deploy-an-app-component)
+We treat each deployed model as a [component](https://ksonnet.io/docs/tutorial#2-generate-and-deploy-an-app-component) in your APP.

 Create a component for your model